-The balloon with an undulatory movement rose to an altitude of up to 500 meters and then slowly descended and landed 3 km away in the Vaucresson wood.
+A rudimentary basket with inside a ram, a duck and a rooster, hangs under the balloon.
+The balloon with an undulatory movement rose to an altitude of up to 500 metres and then slowly descended and landed 3 km away in the Vaucresson wood.
 The three animals, the first astronauts in history, were unharmed, alive and well.

-The first person who arrived at the landing site was the knight Jean-François Pilâtre de Rozier, a young physicist, a whimsical and original character.

-On October 15th Pilâtre contacted the Montgolfier brothers and volunteered for a restricted ascension on the balloon; ascension that took place without problems in 5 minutes up to an altitude of 24 meters.

-After this positive experience Pilâtre was a candidate for the following ascents and so on November 21th, 1783, at the castle of the Muette, in the bois des Boulogne a balloon with 14 meters in diameter and 21 meters high made of waterproofed cotton cloth was used.
-The balloon was a true work of art with gold decorations on a blue background depicting the sun, the insignia of the King, the zodiac signs and more.
+Photo N° 1 A 12.5 metre diameter balloon made with cotton and paper elegantly painted and decorated site was the knight Jean-François Pilâtre de Rozier, a young physicist, a whimsical and original character.
+On 15 October Pilâtre contacted the Montgolfier brothers and volunteered for a restricted ascension on the balloon; ascension that took place without problems in 5 minutes up to an altitude of 24 metres.
+After this positive experience Pilâtre was a candidate for the following ascents and so on 21November, 1783, at the castle of the Muette, in the Bois de Boulogne a balloon with 14 metres in diameter and 21 metres high made of waterproofed cotton cloth was used.
+The balloon was a true work of art with gold decorations on a blue background depicting the sun, the insignia of the King, the Zodiac signs and more.
 The first ascension had to be constrained and had the purpose of verifying the correct distribution of the weights and that everything was working properly.
 In reality, tears were produced in the canvas which were immediately repaired within about 2 hours.

-At around 2 pm took place the take-off of the first free flight.
-In addition to Pilâtre, in a diametrically opposite position there was also the Marquis of Arlandes, an army officer invited by King Louis XVI to support Pilâtre in the enterprise.
+At around 2 pm the take-off took place for the first free flight.
+In addition to Pilâtre, in a diametrically opposite position there was the Marquis of Arlandes, an Army Officer invited by the King to support Pilâtre in the enterprise.